guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 ### Prerequisites

 Assuming you have Redis and SQL already installed for this example.
-(Or SQL driver of your choice)
+(Or SQL driver of your choice, see "Non MySQL" section below how to configure for other SQL dialects!)

 ### Configuration